The Principal Dev – Masterclass for Tech Leads

 Using Component Signals

 You can use the this keyword in your components to manage signals.
-The signals is bound to the component instance and can be updated directly, and will automatically re-render the view when a signal changes:
+Signals are bound to the component instance, can be updated directly, and the view will automatically re-render when a signal changes:

 function Counter(